javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-garbage-collection/article.md

 Memory management in JavaScript is performed automatically and invisibly to us.
 We create primitives, objects, functions...
 All that takes memory.

 What happens when something is not needed any more?
-How JavaScript engine discovers that and cleans up?
+How does the JavaScript engine discover it and clean it up?

 [cut]